sleepy-project/docs/en_us/v5/https.md

 #### Option 2: Nginx Reverse Proxy (Recommended for Complex Production Environments)

-In this approach, Sleepy runs in HTTP mode (`https: false`), and Nginx handles SSL.
+In this approach, Sleepy continues to run in HTTP mode (`https: false`), and Nginx handles SSL.

 Nginx configuration example: